Effective date: 31 January 2018

 If we need sensitive information about you – such as information about your religion, ethnicity, health or biometrics (for example, your finger prints or face) – we will ask for your permission.

 How we collect your information

-We may collect credit information or credit eligibility information about you from the CRB Equifax (previously Veda).
+We may collect credit information or credit eligibility information about you from Equifax.
 We may also disclose your credit information to Equifax.

 We collect your credit information from Equifax to allow us to assess your application and your credit worthiness.

-We may also exchange personal information and credit information about you with other credit providers, such as SG Fleet, in the assessing your application and your credit worthiness.
+We may also exchange personal information and credit information about you with other credit providers in the assessing your application and your credit worthiness.

-We may notify other credit providers, such as SG Fleet, of any defaults by you.
+We may notify other credit providers of any defaults by you.